 Initial Assembly: The Motion Sensors require a little bit of assembly.
 We ship them with the steel ball isolated and in a small plastic bag to protect the clear cover during shipping.
+Also note that the RAM Ball Mount in the photo is NOT included with the alarm

 - Remove the three screws which hold the clear cover on the sensor and take the cover off. - Remove the little plastic bag containing the steel ball from inside the sensor.
 Set the ball aside. - Check to ensure the bottom of the spring is NOT touching the metal surface on the bottom of the sensor.
 Sometimes the spring will migrate during shipping.
 It should be close to the metal bottom, but it should NOT TOUCH the bottom.
 If the spring is touching the bottom, gently slide the spring up a bit by using your finger to slide it up a bit along the wall near the top of the cavity.
 This is typically fairly straight forward and should only need to be done once during initial assembly.
 (If desired, you can also check this with a multimeter.
-Make sure the circuit between the two wires is OPEN). - Now that that the spring is checked/adjusted as necessary, carefully drop the little steel ball down into the sensor in the middle of the spring cavity. - Reattach the clear top using the three screws. - If desired, you can confirm the sensor is set up and working properly by using a multimeter to confirm that the circuit between the two sensor wires is OPEN when the ball is in the center of the cavity (and NOT touching the spring), and that the circuit is CLOSED when the sensor is tipped slightly so ball touches the spring. - The mounting bracket can now be attached to the Motion Sensor using the two provided screws.
+Make sure the circuit between the two wires is OPEN). - Now that that the spring is checked/adjusted as necessary, carefully drop the little steel ball down into the sensor in the middle of the spring cavity. - Reattach the clear top using the three screws. - If desired, you can confirm the sensor is set up and working properly by using a multimeter to confirm that the circuit between the two sensor wires is OPEN when the ball is in the center of the cavity (and NOT touching the spring), and that the circuit is CLOSED when the sensor is tipped slightly so ball touches the spring. - A RAM Ball Mount (NOT Included) can now be attached to the Motion Sensor using the two provided screws.